 e. completed second language test – automatically sent to the student after the period of mobility.

 2. Contact your Departmental Coordinator/Dean's Office for submission of documents received from the host university.
-On the basis of LA/TR and Letter of Confirmation your period of study/practice undertaken abroad will be recognized at MUL.
+On the basis of LA, Transcript of Records and a Letter of Confirmation your period of study/practice undertaken abroad will be recognized at MUL.

 a ) accommodation

 In most cases host universities will provide or help in finding necessary accommodation.
 Most universities have the time limits for students’ applications.
 Remember, do not delay!
 Accommodation is your responsibility and you should make arrangements before your departure!